Public safety crisis in Wichita?

 He is not alone.

-Blubaugh talked about the issue at a Monday night district advisory board meeting and offered public input on whether or not to spend some of the expected city surplus out of the next budget.
+Blubaugh discussed the issue at a Monday night district advisory board meeting and offered public input on whether or not to spend some of the expected city surpluses out of the next budget.

 Some residents agree public safety needs attention, perhaps right away.